ppnchb/python-automata-simulator/README.md

 ## Supported automata types
 * Deterministic finite automata
-* Deterministic ainite automata with partial function
+* Deterministic finite automata with partial function

 ## How to use